Skip to main content

 • Your doctor bills you for any amount you owe.

 • You pay what you owe directly to your doctor.
-Or use the “Pay Your Provider” link on each of your claims.

 • You’ll get an explanation of benefits, or EOB.
 It’s a statement that shows a breakdown of how we process your claim.
 It’s not a bill.
 More like an FYI for you.